Candraraja: Background

+Accession and reign

 Candrarāja succeeded his father at Vicitraprakāra at the age of 30, in the year 546 of the Chula Sakarat Era (1184 CE).
 (Note: The text records that his reign lasted for thirty years; however, the chronological data presented are internally inconsistent, as it states that his reign commenced in the year 570 of the Chula Sakarat Era and concluded in 576 (1214 CE), which would indicate a reign of only six years.
 Consequently, if the duration of thirty years is to be accepted as accurate, his accession must have occurred in the year 546 of the Chula Sakarat Era (1184 CE).
 Given that he is described as having ascended the throne at the age of thirty, this would place his birth in 1154 CE.)
-Subsequently, he moved northward to reconstruct Sukhothai, establishing it as his new political and administrative center.
-He then ceased the payment of tribute to the suzerain polity of Indapraṣṭhanagara (อินทปรัษฐ์นคร), following the counsel of his elder son, Si Inthrathit.
+Subsequently, after the death of his cousin Pra Poa Noome Thele Seri in 1204/05, he moved northward to reconstruct Sukhothai, establishing it as his new political and administrative center.
+He then ceased the payment of tribute to Indaprasthanagara (อินทปรัษฐ์นคร) following the counsel of his elder son, Si Inthrathit.
 This defiance precipitated hostilities between the two realms; however, the Sukhothai forces, commanded by Si Inthrādhit, achieved victory.
+Thereafter, Indaprasthanagara refrained from interfering in Sukhothai's internal affairs.
+It is further recorded that Lavo was under his authority following this episode.

+Where Indaprasthanagara lay is disputed.
+Thai and Cambodian historiography long equated it with the Angkorian capital of Yaśodharapura, an identification Michael Vickery rejected in 1995 on philological grounds, holding that the sruk indraparāś of the Angkorian inscriptions denotes a village or district rather than a capital.
+The Ayutthaya Testimonies place it instead east of Sankhaburi, in the Phraek Si Racha region.

-Thereafter, Indapraṣṭhanagara refrained from interfering in Sukhothai’s internal affairs.
-During this period, Sukhothai’s southern neighbor, the polity located in the Phraek Si Racha region known as Chen Li Fu, also asserted its autonomy by independently dispatching tribute to the Chinese imperial court in 1200 CE.
+Around 1200 CE, Sukhothai’s southern neighbor—a polity in the Phraek Si Racha region known as Chen Li Fu (possibly Indaprasthanagara)—is recorded to have asserted a degree of autonomy by independently dispatching tribute to the Chinese imperial court.
+Walailak Songsiri associates its rulers with Phimai and the Angkorian Mahidharapura line, while arguing that the polity itself stayed outside Angkorian political control.

+Death and succession

-Candrarāja’s reign concluded in the year 576 of the Chula Sakarat Era (1214 CE).
+Candrarāja's reign concluded in the year 576 of the Chula Sakarat Era (1214 CE).
 Accounts of subsequent events vary across sources.
-The Ayutthaya Testimonies assert that he was succeeded directly by his son, Phra Ruang IV or Si Inthrathit; however, this narrative contrasts with the more widely accepted interpretation derived from the Wat Si Chum Inscription, which records that the Mon monarch named E Daeng Phloeng ruled Sukhothai following Candrarāja’s death, and was later overthrown in 1219 by Sri Naw Nam Thom and his son Pha Mueang of Mueang Chaliang.
+The Ayutthaya Testimonies assert that he was succeeded directly by his son, Phra Ruang IV or Si Inthrathit; however, this narrative contrasts with the more widely accepted interpretation derived from the Wat Si Chum Inscription, which records that the Mon monarch named E Daeng Phloeng ruled Sukhothai following Candrarāja's death, and was later overthrown in 1219 by Sri Naw Nam Thum and his son Pha Mueang of Mueang Chaliang.
+Chit Phumisak read the same passage differently, taking E Daeng Phu Loeng (อีแดงพุเลิง) as the name of the elephant fought in the encounter rather than of a ruler, so that on his reading no ruler of that name held Sukhothai.